 - have enough money to pay for the course and can financially support themselves while studying

 - can speak, read, write, and understand English.

 The UK government has shared detailed information on their website.

-In case, you have any more questions around how to be a 100% compliant employer in the UK or how to manage with your remote employees working from the EU countries, write to us at email@example.com.
+If you have any more questions about how to be a 100% compliant employer in the UK or how to manage with your remote employees working from the EU countries, write to us at email@example.com.